-The Reorganization Transactions includes the following transactions, each of which is expected to occur between the pricing and completion of this offering:
+The Reorganization Transactions includes the following transactions, each of which is expected to occur following the effective date of the registration statement of which this prospectus forms a part and prior to the closing of this offering:

 New Excelerate, L.P.
 Reorganization.
-Immediately following the pricing of this offering, New Excelerate, L.P. and the Australian Management Investors will transfer their interests in Excelerate, L.P. and New Excelerate
+Following the effective date of the registration statement of which this prospectus forms a part and prior to the closing of this offering, New Excelerate, L.P. and the Australian

-GP LP to a.k.a.
+Management Investors will transfer their interests in Excelerate, L.P. and New Excelerate GP LP to a.k.a.
 Brands Holding Corp. in exchange for stock in a.k.a.
 Brands Holdings Corp.
 As a result, Excelerate, L.P. will become a wholly-owned subsidiary of a.k.a.
 Brands Holding Corp., and New Excelerate, L.P. and the Australian Management Investors will own interests in a.k.a.
-Brands Holding Corp. in the same proportion as their previous interests in Excelerate, L.P., based on the value that would be assigned to their interests in Excelerate, L.P. if there were a sale of Excelerate, L.P. on , 2021 based on the value of Excelerate, L.P. implied by a public offering price of \$ per share, the midpoint of the range set forth on the cover of this prospectus.
+Brands Holding Corp. in the same proportion as their previous interests in Excelerate, L.P., based on the value that would be assigned to their interests in Excelerate, L.P. if there were a sale of Excelerate, L.P. based on the value of Excelerate, L.P. implied by a public offering price of \$18.00 per share, the midpoint of the range set forth on the cover of this prospectus.

 Culture Kings Minority Interest Exchange.
 As a result of the Culture Kings acquisition, Excelerate, L.P. indirectly owns 55% of the equity interests in CK Holdings, LP, which wholly owns our Culture Kings business.
 The remaining 45% of the equity interests in CK Holdings, LP are held by certain minority investors (the "CK Rollover Investors").
-Immediately following the New Excelerate, L.P. reorganization, we will complete a series of transactions in which the CK Rollover Investors will effectively exchange their interests in CK Holdings, LP for newly issued shares of our common stock.
+Immediately following the New Excelerate, L.P. reorganization and prior to closing of this offering, we will complete a series of transactions in which the CK Rollover Investors will effectively exchange their interests in CK Holdings, LP for newly issued shares of our common stock.
 The number of shares of a.k.a.
-Brands Holding Corp. to be issued in exchange for the minority interests will be determined based on the relative agreed valuations of CK Holdings LP and the consolidated a.k.a. group at the time of this offering, assuming an initial public offering price of \$\frac{1}{2}\$ per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
+Brands Holding Corp. to be issued in exchange for the minority interests will be determined based on the relative agreed valuations of CK Holdings LP and the consolidated a.k.a. group at the time of the offering.
+Accordingly, we will issue 20,921,858 shares to the CK Rollover Investors, based on a per share valuation of \$18.37 as determined by the relative valuation of CK Holdings LP and the consolidated a.k.a. group at the time of this offering, assuming an initial public offering price of \$18.00 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
 Following the completion of the exchange, CK Holdings, LP will be our wholly-owned subsidiary.